The FDA has approved a new pediatric dosage form and label changes for atazanavir. Please see the FDA announcement for more information.

 Specific Issues in Antiretroviral Therapy for HIV-Infected Adolescents

-Combination antiretroviral therapy (cART) regimens must be individually tailored to the adolescent (AIII).
+Combination antiretroviral therapy regimens must be individually tailored to the adolescent (AIII).

-Providers should be aware of potential interactions between cART and hormonal contraceptives, which could lower contraceptive efficacy (AII*).
+Providers should be aware of potential interactions between combination antiretroviral therapy and hormonal contraceptives that could lower contraceptive efficacy (AII*).

 Pediatric and adolescent care providers should prepare adolescents for the transition into adult care settings (AIII).

-An increasing number of HIV-infected children who acquired HIV infection through perinatal transmission are now surviving into adolescence.
-They generally have had a long clinical course and extensive combination antiretroviral therapy (cART) history.1 Adolescents with non-perinatally acquired HIV infection generally follow a clinical course similar to that in adults.
-Because non-perinatally infected adolescents may be at the initial stages of their HIV disease, they may be potential candidates for early intervention and treatment.2
+Most children who acquired HIV infection through perinatal transmission in the United States are adolescents or young adults.
+They generally have had a long clinical course and extensive history of treatment with combination antiretroviral therapy (cART).1 Adolescents with non-perinatally acquired HIV infection generally follow a clinical course similar to that in adults; early intervention with cART should be considered for them.2

 Dosing of Antiretroviral Therapy for HIV-Infected Adolescents